shakArora/parceData/README.md

-# parceData
+# parseData

-This project was made to test how I can parceData with data.xlrd.
+This project was made to test how I can parse data with data.xlrd.
 I put the code into the lpmsschedule repo.